Economy of Macau: Construction

-Transportation companies
+Transport

 Air Macau is Macau's Flag carrier and is based out of Macau International Airport.

-Media
+Telecommunications and media

 Macau has reportedly the highest "media density" in the world - nine Chinese-language dailies, three Portuguese-language dailies, two English-language dailies and about half a dozen Chinese-language weeklies and one Portuguese-language weekly.
 About two dozen newspapers from Hong Kong, mainland China, Taiwan and the Philippines are shipped to Macau every early morning.